How Do I Choose the Right Nursing Shoes?

 Step-In & Slip-On Shoes

-While each of these shoe types can offer valuable support for nurses, there is no single style or brand for everyone.
-Thus, before you select a shoe, make sure to take into account:
+While each of the shoe types above can offer valuable support for nurses, there is no single style or brand for everyone.
+When selecting the best nurse shoes for your needs, make sure to take into account:

-- Surfaces & Slippage — Consider the types of surfaces you have to walk on at the hospital or clinic where you work.
+- Surfaces and slippage: Consider the types of surfaces you have to walk on at the hospital or clinic where you work.
 If most of the surfaces are hard or there are frequent spills, traction should be a major factor in your choice of footwear.

-- Shoe Support & Foot Shape — It is essential to find shoes that will support your feet, keep them comfortable, and absorb any shocks they encounter.
+- Shoe support and foot shape: It is essential to find shoes that will support your feet, keep them comfortable and absorb any shocks they encounter.
 Their ability to do all this, however, depends on the shape of your feet.
 Consider the size of your arches, toes and heels, and select a shoe that will cushion each appropriately.

-- Shift Length — Consider the length of your typical shift and how frequently you will have to work longer than that.
+- Shift length: Consider the length of your typical shift and how frequently you will have to work beyond your shift.
 If you expect to work more than eight hours at a time, you should have shoes that are ventilated or that you can wash easily after work.